-The program duration is four years maximum or as specified on the apprentices training contract.
-The program has been structured around sequencing the units of competency into four stages of logical learning of the trade.
+The duration of this certificate is four years maximum or as specified on the apprentices training contract.
+The curriculum has been structured around sequencing the units of competency into four stages of logical learning of the trade.

 Each stage will most likely correspond to one year (or 12 month period) of the apprenticeship.